wbalmer/petitRADTRANS/docs/content/new_version_preview.rst

 Preface
 =======
 petitRADTRANS 3 comes with a lot of quality-of-life features, optimization, and code rationalization, but also with breaking changes.
-For more details, see the :doc:`detailed changelog <files/Radtrans_v3.0.0_detailed_changelog.xlsx>`.
+For more details, see the `detailed changelog <../_static/Radtrans_v3.0.0_detailed_changelog.html>`_.

 Hereafter is a short summary of the most notables changes.